dcycle/starterkit-node/README.md

    ```

 ### Explanation:
-- **Subscribing multiple times**: Since `subscriber3` subscribes three times, its callback will be invoked once when the event is triggered if subscri Id is .
+- **Subscribing multiple times**: Since `subscriber1` subscribes three times, its callback will be invoked once when the event is triggered.
 - **Event Flow**: The flow goes like this:
    1. The publisher (`observerExamplePublisher`) triggers the `helloWorld` event.
-   2. The subscriber (`observerExampleSubscriber`, `subscriber3`) listens for the event.
+   2. The subscriber (`observerExampleSubscriber`, `subscriber1`) listens for the event.
-   3. Subscription to the event triggers a corresponding callback, so you should see `"hello"` printed once times.
+   3. Subscriber to the event triggers a corresponding callback, so you should see `"hello"` printed one time.
-   4. Finally, `"world"` is printed, indicating the final event handling logic.
+   4. `"world"` printed once from suscriber2 which is already insert to observer collection from observer observerExampleSubscriber module.

 This approach helps test how multiple subscriptions work with the observer pattern in your application.